|

 pickle1 (string):

-Existing python pickle file containing 3K modes for N atoms.
+Python pickle file containing K modes for N atoms

-pickle2 (string):
+pickle2

-Existing python pickle file containing 3L modes for same N atoms.
+(string): Python pickle file containing L modes for same N atoms

 start

-mode range (1 <= start <= 3*min(L,K)). end
+(int): Start index of desired mode range (1 <= start <=

-User-specified end index of desired mode range (start <= end
+(int): End index of desired mode range (start <= end <=

 Output

-file: outfile:
+file: outfile

-Text file with the squared overlap matrix.
+Text file with the squared overlap matrix for the desired mode range.

 |